Palexer/password-generator/README.md

-# password-generator
+# Password Generator
 A simple GUI password generator written in Python

-## Operating Systems
+## Installation

-- Packages are currently available for Linux and Windows, but you can run the Python file on any operating system, that has the dependencies installed (including macOS)
+You can download the executable files for Linux and Windows from the releases section or run the Python files directly on any system with the dependencies installed.

 ## Dependencies